Miley Cyrus’ Bikini Twerking Has Cringing Fans Straight-Up Embarrassed

 Miley Cyrus is causing a stir.
-The SHE IS COMING singer took to Instagram earlier today for a little action that doubled up as a bikini moment.
-Miley sent her followers a reminder of her killer body in a tiny white and thonged two-piece as she worked her body to music by Aaliyah.
-The singer’s booty-shaking moves included some twerk-like action, plus what appeared to Miley generally jamming out in a sunfilled and lakeside setting.
+The SHE IS COMING singer took to Instagram earlier today for a little action that doubled as a chance for her to pose in a bikini.
+Miley sent her followers a reminder of her killer body in a tiny white, two-piece thong bikini as she worked her body to music by Aaliyah.
+The singer’s booty-shaking moves included some twerk-like action, plus what appeared to Miley generally jamming out in a sunny lakeside setting.

-Miley’s update didn’t take long to make The Daily Mail‘s headlines, with viewers to the newspaper’s report quick to leave their thoughts.
+Miley’s update didn’t take long to make the Daily Mail‘s headlines, with viewers of the newspaper’s report quick to leave their thoughts.
 It looks like the star has been getting the thumbs-down.

-“What an embarrassment” was the most upvoted comment, racking up 76 likes in under 45 minutes.
+“What an embarrassment,” read the most upvoted comment, racking up 76 likes in under 45 minutes.

 “Wow.
 No words,” another user wrote.